SatiahTheophilusTugbe/SplunkSetup-RunningSearch/README.md

 # Setting Up Splunk
 - To begin, we need to set up Splunk on your system.
 This involves downloading and installing Splunk:

-Visit Splunk’s official website and download the latest version suitable for your operating system.
+- Visit Splunk’s official website and download the latest version suitable for your operating system.
-Follow the installation guide provided on the website to install Splunk.
+- Follow the installation guide provided on the website to install Splunk.

 # For Ubuntu users,
 - run: sudo dpkg -i splunk-package-name.deb
 - Start the Splunk service using: sudo /opt/splunk/bin/splunk start
 - Complete the setup by setting up an admin username and password.

+Splunk is already install in my environment, so am just going to run it from there.

 ![1](https://github.com/user-attachments/assets/da07a183-9f06-414f-9a0c-d558c222c210)